Venafi/terraform-provider-venafi/README.md

 access, you can import the root certificate into the trust store for your operating system.
-If you don't have administrative access, or prefer not to make changes to your system configuration, save the root certificate to a file in PEM format (e.g. /opt/venafi/bundle.pem) and reference it using the `trust_bundle_file` parameter whenever you create or update a PKI role in your Vault.
+If you don't have administrative access, or prefer not to make changes to your system configuration, save the root certificate to a file in PEM format (e.g. /opt/venafi/bundle.pem) and include it using the `trust_bundle` parameter of your Venafi provider.

 ### Venafi Cloud Requirements